RutaTang/quicknote.nvim/README.md

 ### Quick Start / Basic Usage

 1. Open a file.
 2. At a certain line, in Command-line mode, run `:lua require('quicknote').NewNoteAtCurrentLine()`.
 Now, a note has been created and associated with current cursor line.
-But you do not say any signs on the left side.
+But you do not see any signs on the left side now.
 3. At the same line, in Command-line mode, run `:lua require('quicknote').ShowNoteSigns()`.
 Now you can say a sign just on the left side at the current cursor line, which shows you that the note you have created is at this line.
 4. At the same line, when you want to reread or edit the note you just created, run `:lua require('quicknote').OpenNoteAtCurrentLine()`.
 Now, the note will be opened and you can edit it.
 It is just a markdown file.